sonyography/100DaysOfCode/r1-log.md

 ### R1D17 - 4 Oct'23, Wed
 Began work on Mood Tracker V2.
 First task in progress which is to modularise UI Code into components

+### R1D18 - 6 Oct'23, Fri
+Modularising UI Code into components and passing parameters between components seems like a pain